 Two of the 17 students interviewed said they'd prefer to go back to the old calendar and a third student, Paly senior Bria Vicenti, was critical of the new calendar but believes it should be retained and tweaked.

-"I'm not a fan of the new calendar," Paly senior Charlie Dulik said.
-"Maybe I had a little less stress over winter break, but I had a much greater amount right before the end of the semester," he said, noting that some teachers had scheduled big unit tests the week before finals just as many seniors were also dealing with college applications.
+"I'm not a fan of the new calendar," said Paly senior Charlie Dulik.
+"Maybe I had a little less stress over winter break, but I had a much greater amount right before the end of the semester," he said, noting that some teachers had scheduled big unit tests the week before finals, just as many seniors were dealing with college applications.

 Gunn sophomore Erica Watkins said the new calendar made it nearly impossible to get feedback, or have discussions with teachers, about final exams because grades were not due until after break.
 Worrying about those grades created stress for her over the break, she said.

-Vicenti -- who received early acceptance from a college the night before her final exams in December -- said the new calendar was particularly rough for some students hit with unwelcome early-decision news from colleges just as they were taking finals.
+Vicenti — who received early acceptance from a college the night before her final exams in December — said the new calendar was particularly rough for some students hit with negative early-decision news from colleges just as they were taking finals.

 "I do think in the long run (the new calendar) is a good idea, but it was rough to have it switch my senior year," Vicenti said.

 "I think it will take them a few years to work out the kinks."

 Vicenti said the mid-August school start forced her to leave early from her camp-counseling job on the East Coast.

 "I wish they could find an alternative to starting school so early," she said.